Differential exponential topological fields

-Denote by $\L_-$ the language $\L$ where we take off the exponential function and denote by $T_-$ the theory of the $\L_-$-reducts of the models of $T$.
-Let us assume that $T_-$ admits quantifier elimination.
-Then in \cite{GP}, we showed that the class of existentially closed models of $T_{-,\delta}$ was elementary, assuming that the models of $T$ satisfied Hypothesis (I).
-That last property is an analog for topological fields of the property of being large, property introduced by F. Pop \cite{Pop2}).
+Denote by $\L_0$ the reduct of $\L$ where we remove the exponential function and denote by $T_0$ the theory of the $\L_0$-reducts of the models of $T$.
+Let us assume that $T_0$ admits quantifier elimination.
+Then in \cite{GP}, we showed that the class of existentially closed models of $T_{0,\delta}$ was elementary, assuming that the models of $T$ satisfied Hypothesis (I).
+That last property is an analog for topological fields of the property of being large, as introduced by F. Pop \cite{Pop2}).
 Let us first recall the following notation.
 Given a differential polynomial $p(X)\in K\{X\}$ of order $m>0$, with $\vert X\vert=1$, the separant $s_{p}$ of $p$ is defined as $s_{p}:=\frac{\partial}{\partial \delta^m(x)}p\in K\{X\}$.

-\begin{definition} \cite[Definition 3.5]{GP} The scheme of axioms $(\mathrm{DL})$ is the following: given a model $\K$ of $T_{-,\delta}$, $\K$ satisfies $(\mathrm{DL})$ if for every differential polynomial $p(X)\in K\{X\}$ with $\vert X\vert=1$ and $\ord_X(p)=m\geqslant 1$, for variables $\y=(y_0,\ldots,y_m)$ it holds in $\K$ that
+\begin{definition} \cite[Definition 3.5]{GP} The scheme of axioms $(\mathrm{DL})$ is the following: given a model $\K$ of $T_{0,\delta}$, $\K$ satisfies $(\mathrm{DL})$ if for every differential polynomial $p(X)\in K\{X\}$ with $\vert X\vert=1$ and $\ord_X(p)=m\geqslant 1$, for variables $\y=(y_0,\ldots,y_m)$ it holds in $\K$ that

 \end{definition}

 By quantifying over coefficients, the axiom scheme $(\mathrm{DL})$ can be expressed in the language $\L_{-,\delta}$.